 February 18th…“TELL ABOUT FAMILY REUNIONS IN YOUR CHILDHOOD.”

 Insoluble, the union of family; the bulwark of any successful society.
-From the roots, to the massive trunk of a mighty Oak tree, so also a family also branches out into generations of “leaves” that provide cooling shade to many that rest within their soft branches of love.
+Just as it is from the roots, to the massive trunk of a mighty oak tree, so also a family branches out into generations of “leaves” that provide cooling shade to many that rest within their soft branches of love.

 In northern Iowa, at the turn of the century, a dear man named Ole Scar helped to bring this town to life along the new railroad tracks that were pushing across the prairies.
 Townsfolk in this new settlement wanted to honor this fellow Norwegian, so they deemed this new plat on the map as SCARville, and thus a town was born.